-A web-based product that I designed for managing insurance claims.
+I designed a web-based product for managing insurance claims.

-Healix are a global healthcare and risk management company.
+Healix is a global healthcare and risk management company.

 They wanted to replace an ageing system used by its team to view and edit medical insurance claims for their client’s customers.